 The notification No. 12/2017-Central Tax (Rate) explains GTA as “goods transport agency means any person who provides service in relation to transport of goods by road and issues consignment note, by whatever name called”.

-It is mandatory for the transporter to issue a consignment note to the service provider for it to be considered as a GTA.
+The transporter must issue a consignment note to the service provider for it to be considered as a GTA.
 If the transporter does not issue a consignment note, the provider does not come under the domain of GTA.

-What Services of Transportation of Goods is Exempt under GST?
+What Services of Transportation of Goods are Exempted under GST?

 The following services are exempted from GST: